theol0403/7842B-Journal/pages/index.md

 has_toc: false
 ---

-# 7842F Programming Journal
+# 7842B Digital VEX Journal

 Hey!
-I'm Theo, the programmer for team 7842F.
+I'm Theo, the programmer for team 7842B.
 This is my journal where I keep programming logs of my progress and ideas, and where I work on some documentation for my code.

 ---